quangtuanitmo18/CDE-VDT-2024-Phase-2/deloy-cde-on-k8s-cluster-public.md

 ## 3. Installing DEX oidc

 This allows us to authenticate to the Kubernetes API server using another identity provider.
-Using dex allows for multiple, plugable, identity backends.
+Using Dex allows for multiple, pluggable identity backends.

 I started using dex because it allowed me to add LDAP to Kubernetes, but for this demo I'll use GitHub as the AuthN of choice.